Health Equity and Health Disparities in Cancer Survivorship

 Areas of Research Emphasis

-OCS, along with other divisions, programs, and offices of NCI and NIH, supports innovative health equity and health disparities research.
+OCS, along with other divisions, programs, and offices of NCI and NIH, supports innovative research to enhance the quality and length of survival of all persons diagnosed with cancer.
 A recent analysis of the NIH Cancer Survivorship Portfolio from Fiscal Years 2017 to 2022 identified 147 grants focused on NIH-designated populations that experience health disparities.

 Read the complete report.

-Seventy-four percent of those identified NIH grants were focused on cancer survivors from racial and ethnic minority groups.
-However, there was a lack of grants focused on cancer survivors from American Indian and Alaska Native populations, Native Hawaiian and other Pacific Islander populations, and sexual and gender minority populations.
+Seventy-four percent of those identified NIH grants were focused on cancer survivors from underrepresented populations.
+There was a lack of grants focused on cancer survivors from American Indian and Alaska Native populations, Native Hawaiian and other Pacific Islander populations, and sexual and gender minority populations.

 Note: Grants may focus on more than one of these populations.
 Therefore, the sum of the percentages is more than 100.